tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

 When either the evidence or the attestation results extension is successfully negotiated, the content of the corresponding Certificate message contains a payload that is encoded based on the wrapper defined in {{-cmw}}.
+Both JSON and CBOR serializations are allowed in CMW, with the emitter choosing which serialization to use.

 In TLS a client has to demonstrate possession of the private key via the CertificateVerify message, when client-based authentication is requested.
 The